hanami/guides/content/v2.0/introduction/getting-started.md

 As the next step in our bookshelf project, let's add the ability to display an index of all books in the system, delivered as a JSON API.

-Let's add a request spec for listing books that expects a successful JSON formatted response, listing two books:
+First we'll create a request spec for listing books that expects a successful JSON formatted response, listing two books:

 ```ruby
 # spec/requests/books/index_spec.rb